 - Indirect Fire Infantryman (11C)

-11B — Infantryman (Rifleman)
+MOS 11B Infantryman (Rifleman)

-11C — Indirect Fire Infantryman (Mortarman)
+MOS 11C Indirect Fire Infantryman (Mortarman)

 However, if the 11C is assigned to a light Infantry unit there is more opportunity to be used as a rifleman as well as the Indirect Fire Infantryman.
-Typically those who have the higher the ASVAB scores will most likely become 11C since their job involves more math.
+Typically those who have higher scores on the Armed Services Vocational Aptitude Battery (ASVAB) tests will most likely become 11C since their jobs involve more math.